-Beekeeping-An apiary is a location where beehives of honey bees are kept.
-Apiaries come in many sizes and can be rural or urban depending on the

-Ouantities- City Council to determine quantities

-Chickens-Limit to 6 Apiaries-Limit to 2 Units
+Definitions- Beekeeping-An apiary is a location where beehives of honey bees are kept.
+Apiaries come in many sizes and can be rural or urban depending on the honey production operation.
+Quantities- City Council to determine quantities Apiaries-Limit to 2 Units